 What is candida?

-Candida is the name for a group of yeasts (a type of fungus) that commonly infect the skin.
+Candida is the name for a group of yeasts (yeast is a type of fungus) that commonly infect the skin.
 The name ‘candida’ refers to the white colour of the organisms in culture.
 Candidal infection is known as ‘candidiasis’, ‘candidosis’ or ‘moniliasis’ (monilia is also a genus of ascomycete fungi).

 Who gets candida?